How to Apply?

 Description Allowance*

-Establishment Allowance FJD1,900, as a one-off payment, if applicable
+Establishment Allowance As a one-off payment, if applicable

 Dependent Allowances This is applicable to certain applicants ONLY if the criteria are met- as per USP Dependent Allowance Criteria